rvfieldguide.com RV Field Guide

 Step 1 — Exterior & Interior Inspection (30 min)

-• Check slide-out seals: run hand around perimetershould spring back, not crack
+• Inspect slide-out sealsRun hand around perimeter; should spring back, not crack

-• Inspect full underside: signs of water damage, rodent activity, or freeze damage to plumbing
+• Inspect full undersideLook for signs of water damage, rodent activity, or freeze damage to plumbing

 • Reinstall linens and bedding removed for winter storage